Goto Main Content

 (3) Sensory technology industry: Virtual reality (VR) software/hardware development technologies, augmented reality (AR) software/hardware development technologies, mixed reality (MR) software/hardware development technologies, interactive control applications software/hardware development technologies or optical sensor applications software/hardware development technologies.

-(4) Teaching in other digital content industries with substantial contributions to domestic talent education approved by the central competent authority in consultation with the Ministry of Education.
+(4) Teaching in other digital content industries with substantial contributions to domestic talent education approved by the Central Competent Authority in consultation with the Ministry of Education.

 2. Full-time foreign language teaching work.

-3. Teaching with specialized knowledge or skills approved by the central competent authority in consultation with the Ministry of Education.
+3. Teaching with specialized knowledge or skills approved by the Central Competent Authority in consultation with the Ministry of Education.

 Article 4

-3. Other world-renowned professionals approved by the MOL in consultation with the central competent authority.
+3. Other world-renowned professionals approved by the MOL in consultation with the Central Competent Authority.

 Article 5